Field Trip 1: Threatened Plant Translocation Projects - FULL DAY: 9am - 4pm.

 The bus will be leaving from the CSIRO Discovery entrance at 9am.
 Click here to see the bus route.

 Field Trip 1 Sponsors

-Visit Barrer Hill with Greening Australia looking at a variety of restoration and translocation techniques.
+Visit Barrer Hill with Nicki Taws from Greening Australia, and Darren Le Roux and Richard Milner from ACT Parks and Conservation Service, looking at a variety of restoration and translocation techniques.
 A restoration project has been taking place at Barrer Hill in the Molonglo Valley since 2014.
 The 50 hectare area, on the northern bank of the Molonglo River, across from the new suburb of Coombs, has a long history of human impacts.
 It was formerly planted with non-native pines as well as used for livestock grazing.
 Barrer Hill still retains high conservation value with rocky grasslands home to threatened species like the pink-tailed worm-lizard.
 The area also forms parts of the soon-to-be declared Molonglo River Reserve which will be a key recreational area for the developing suburbs of Molonglo.
 The restoration work to date has included removing the pines and progressively replacing them with native shrubs and trees, including yellow box, red-stem wattle and clustered everlasting daisy.
 Grassland restoration has replaced patches of exotic grasses and weeds with a diverse mix of native grasses and wildflowers, including the endangered Button Wrinklewort.
-A key part of the project has involved returning habitat structures to the area such as rocks, salvaged logs, and dead trees which provide shelter for wildlife
+A key part of the project has involved returning habitat structures to the area such as rocks, salvaged logs, and dead trees which provide shelter for wildlife.

 Field Trip 2 Sponsor

 Tour 1: Australian National Herbarium & Australian National Insect Collection - HALF DAY: 10am - 12.15pm.